pseudonoma/easyBreseq/README.md

 This package was put together quickly and under duress, and is still a work in progress.
 To use it, you’ll have to download the source files as a ZIP.
 The bash scripts and help files can be found in `/inst/extdata`.
+Your starting point is then `guide.txt`, which contains instructions on how to install breseq itself, and then how to use easyBreseq.

-Your starting point is `guide.txt`, but given potential users are likely from the Engelstaedter Lab, your best bet for now is to ask the last person who used it.
+Given potential users are likely from the Engelstaedter Lab, however, your best bet for now is to ask the last person who used it.